 New Orleans, Louisiana: There is no question as to which tomb in the St. Louis Cemetery No. 1 belongs to Voodoo priestess Marie Laveau.
 Hoards of followers have left offerings and marked three “x’s” on her crypt in hopes of having their wishes granted.
 Laveau is one of the many famous residents buried in—and said to haunt—New Orleans’ oldest cemetery.
 Built in 1789 and situated close behind the French Quarter, the cemetery spans only a block but supposedly houses 100,000 of the city’s dead, many of whom are thought to still walk the cemetery’s grounds.
 Take a cemetery tour to get the insider knowledge.

-New Orleans, Louisiana: The ghosts at this upscale restaurant are some of the classiest you’ll find.
+New Orleans, Louisiana The ghosts at this upscale restaurant are some of the classiest you’ll find.
 Count Arnaud, himself appears in the main dining room dressed in his tuxedo, surveying the guests and smiling at the energetic atmosphere.
-Meanwhile, guests have witnessed seeing a woman in a hat casually stroll through the dining room to disappear into a wall, apparently seeking to ascend the staircase that was once visible before the wall was added.
+Meanwhile, guests have reported seeing a woman in a hat casually stroll through the dining room to disappear into a wall, apparently seeking to ascend the staircase that was once visible before the wall was added.
 Another group of well-dressed ghostly gentlemen enjoy themselves at the bar after hours.
 Aside from occasionally surprising waiters (and causing them to drop their trays), the spirits are friendly enough and simply add to the charm of this nearly 100-year-old establishment.
 Visit Arnaud's Restaurant.

 New Orleans, Louisiana: Mystery, intrigue and frightening tales have surrounded this home since the 1830s.
 The highly influential, French-Creole Delphine LaLaurie was a well-respected member of society known to throw lavish parties.
 The truth was made known when a fire swept through the house revealing Madame LaLaurie’s darker side.
 Firefighters discovered chained and tortured slaves in a chamber in the home.
 Though LaLaurie and family fled the country, never to be seen again, these tortured souls are still looking for revenge.
 Future owners, rumored to have been plagued by ghosts, each left soon after buying the property.
 Ghost hunters swear it’s the most haunted house in the French Quarter, but some historians say the tales are not true.
-Next time you’re in New Orleans, take a haunted tour and pass by mansion to decide for yourself.
+Next time you’re in New Orleans, take a haunted tour and pass by the mansion to decide for yourself.

 Oak Alley Plantation

 Vacherie, Louisana: The ancient live oaks leading to Oak Alley Plantation provide more than a picturesque scene for a great photograph.
 Fingers extended, they seem to protect a path leading to the secrets of the past—secrets that still appear from time to time.
 Staff have seen a ghostly shadow gazing out of a window and heard the distinct sounds of an invisible horse and carriage coming up the alley.
 Perhaps the strangest experience, though, occurred when 35 visitors touring the mansion saw a candlestick fly across the room in front of them.
-The TV show Ghost Hunters filmed on location here in August 2008.
+The TV show Ghost Hunters filmed on location there in August 2008.

 St. Francisville, Louisiana: It's said the hauntings began with Chloe who was a slave punished for eavesdropping on the family.
 For her revenge, she baked a poisoned birthday cake.
 Within hours, three of the main family members were dead.
 Chloe’s ghost is still reported to haunt the Myrtles Plantation.
 Subsequent owners suffered death and murder tragedies in the years that followed.
 The ghosts of these former residents, as well as others passing through, have been documented in photos, featured in national TV shows and witnessed by residents and tourists alike.
 Stay the night in one of the most haunted homes in the country or take a mystery tour on Friday or Saturday evening, and you might experience your own ghost encounter.